Wills & Estate Planning

 Your probate experience will be determined by your own state laws, but here’s how the process generally goes.

-Step 1: Open Probate
+Step 1: Open probate

-Step 2: Send Notices
+Step 2: Send notices

 If everything proceeds as usual, the probate court would approve the will and officially appoint the executor or administrator.
 Then the executor should notify interested parties and creditors.